5G in South Africa: What You Need To Know

 When will 5G-compatible cell phones be ready?

-About 20 cellular phone manufacturers, including, Samsung, LG, and Huawei, indicated that they would launch 5G-ready handsets in 2019.
-Due to the additional component costs for the 5G smartphone, it could cost about R750 more than a 4G phone.
+About 20 cellular phone manufacturers, including, Samsung, LG, and Huawei, launched 5G-ready handsets in 2019.
+Due to the additional component costs for the 5G smartphone, it could cost a bit more than a 4G phone.

 Apple has a history of waiting on mainstream adoption, so the first 5G-compatible iPhone won’t be available until at least 2020 or 2021.